Bright Data Docs home pagelight logodark logo

 When a super-proxy bypass occurs, the response headers will include an info message explaining why it happened.

-There are four types of IPs that we offer within our Datacenter Proxy Network:
+There are three types of IPs that we offer within our Datacenter Proxy Network:

 There are three types of IPs that we offer within our ISP Proxy Network: